 The parties were to cooperate to effect the division of that account, using a QDRO (Qualified Domestic Relations Order), but for some unexplained reason, the distribution was delayed by almost a full year.
 Although the account value upon division was not stated, presumably it was higher, as the wife filed a post-decree motion seeking a 70.68% share of the account value increase.
 She reasoned that her $565.7K share of the account comprised 70.68% of the value at the time of dissolution.

-The trial court denied the wife’s motion, finding that the account was actually awarded to the husband, and the wife was only awarded a fixed dollar amount.
-Therefore, as account holder, the husband was entitled to the account value increase between the divorce hearing and the formal division of the account.
+The trial court denied the wife’s motion, finding that the account was actually awarded to the husband, including any appreciation in value, and the wife was only awarded a fixed dollar amount.
+And when the account appreciated, the husband was entitled to that increase between the divorce hearing and the formal division of the account.
 The wife appealed.

 The Court of Appeals reversed, on the grounds that the trial court did not award the retirement account to the husband, but merely the $234.6K remaining after paying the wife her share.
 And with that finding, the Court could then do what was right as to the account value increase, without being locked in by specific language from the holding.
 And that meant sharing the enhancement.